t0hmi/t0hmi/README.md

 ### Hi there 👋
-- 🔭 I'm a computer scientist student in Lannion.
-- 😄 My name is Thomas and i have 19 years old.
-- 📫 How to reach me: discord : t0hmi#7894
+- 🔭 Coucou les bros

-### Discover my recent projects ⬇️!
+### Certains de mes projets ⬇️!

 <!--
 **t0hmi/t0hmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.